RISDON COVE HISTORY

 THE HAND OVER BY RAY GROOM AND HIS GOVERNMENT.

 The hand-over of the Risdon Cove site by Liberal Premier Ray Groom, on the advice of radical lawyer and government adviser, Greg Barnes, which includes the Bowen Memorial, was part of the Aboriginal Lands Bill.
 The transfer occurred Dec 11, 1995, when most if not all Members of Parliament were present.
 On that day the Memorial was badly vandalised.
-The Memorial was in sight of all that attended, including the Parliamentarians.
-Not one, lodged an official complaint; nothing was said.
+The Memorial was in sight of all who attended, including the Parliamentarians.
+Not one lodged an official complaint; nothing was said.
 It took a resident to phone me re the vandalism.
 The following day I did inspect the Memorial and reported the crime to the police, who investigated it.
-Nothing again was done and this was to be not the last time that no action was taken against the perpetrators of the vandalism, members who supported the TAC.
+Nothing was done and this was to be not the last time that no action was taken against the perpetrators of the vandalism, members who supported the TAC.

 Over the years the barbecue facilities have been let go and the Memorial has been vandalised four times.
 On the second occasion I again reported the crime to the Police, but nothing was done.
 A visit to me by a policeman at the time stated that after investigating the attack, it was because the TAC was upset about the white invasion, so it was decided not to take any further action.
 Politically correctness gone mad!

 Around the memorial have been placed provocative and historically inaccurate signs and along the track to the memorial are a number of equally provocative and historically inaccurate signs.
 The land was given in an act of “reconciliation” so said Ray Groom; it hardly has lived up to that intention.